 2. The Scarcity of Truth Does Not Make it a Lie

 This axiom helps us see when someone tries to discredit facts due to a lack of their occurrence.
-New facts and finding start somewhere, with some new discovery.
-New ideas, facts, and sources are often scarce.
-Otherwise, they would already be well known facts.
+New facts and finding start somewhere, with a recent discovery.
+Fresh ideas, facts, and sources are often scarce.
+Otherwise, they would already be well-known facts.

 So, those trying to support a false position attack anything that contradicts it.
 Discounting facts or arguments because of their scarcity is the potential sign of an illegitimate position.
 It’s a first-line defense is to debunk legitimate facts and new valid theories.
 This is especially true with new discoveries in science and archeology.

-For example, Western religions have a long history of cleansing the populace of sources that contradict their worldview.
+Western religion has a history of cleansing the populace of sources that contradict their worldview.
 So, remember, the scarcity of data does not mean it is false.
 This should not deter the modern-day truth-seeker.
 A fact remains a fact even if you can only find it in one place.
 The answer to this fallacy is doing your research.
 Uncovering deception often reveals how people destroy evidence.

 3. Ad hominem Attack